 Many retirees find themselves in the position of needing a new car, but no longer needing a vehicle that can stand up to a long daily commute.
-While previous generations, after they retired, could reliably be found behind the wheel of big cars such as a Buick, Lincoln Town Car, or Cadillac, today’s retirees want the same fast, fun car as everyone else.
+While previous generations could reliably be found behind the wheel of big cars such as a Buick, Lincoln Town Car, or Cadillac, today’s retirees want the same fast, fun car as everyone else.
 Tired of cars that are too large, difficult to drive, expensive, and just “more car” than they need, many are looking for alternatives to the giant gas guzzlers they used to drive.

 Of All 2009 U.S. Hybrid Purchasers Were Aged 55 to 74